 Does your will have to be notarized?
 Technically, no. But, our nation is a complicated place to practice law.
 Cross-state lines and rules can change dramatically.
 Naturally, regulations governing self-proving affidavits vary widely from state-to-state.

-While most states have provisions that allow self-proving affidavits, the District of Columbia and Ohio don’t allow them.
+While most states have provisions that allow such affidavits, the District of Columbia and Ohio don’t allow them.
 In those jurisdictions, witnesses will need to verify your document in probate court, no matter what.
 In these states, you may want to notarize your will, just to be safe.

 What happens if a will is not notarized?
-On the other end of the spectrum, getting a self-proving affidavit is unnecessary in California, Indiana, Nevada, Illinois, and Maryland.
+On the other end of the spectrum, getting a affidavit is unnecessary in California, Indiana, Nevada, Illinois, and Maryland.
 In these states, the signature of witnesses is inherent self-proof.
 Thus, they do not need to testify in probate court.

 In any other state, getting a self-proving affidavit is a great idea.
 However, rules governing them can get tricky.
 In some places, both witness and testator signatures must be notarized.
 In others, only the witnesses require this treatment.
 Consult a lawyer if you have to have a will notarized.
 Some of the online will makers that we reviewed have attorney directories where you can select a legal advisor in your state.